 In 2016, Michigan had three women's divers at the NCAA Championships for the first time in 25 years.
 As a group, the women's divers scored 171 points at the Big Ten Championships, a monumental increase over the output from the previous year (19).
 Individually, Hilde coached Allie Murphy to a U.S. Olympic Diving Trials berth, becoming the first U-M women's diver to qualify since 1988.
 The previous year, Hilde tutored women's diver Carey Chen to an NCAA All-America honor on platform, becoming the women's program's first finalist on any diving discipline at the NCAA Championships in 19 years.

 Diving Coach Mike Hilde

-Dr. Josh White is in his ninth season on the Michigan coaching staff, serving the last four years as associate head coach for the men's program.
+Dr. Josh White is in his tenth season on the Michigan coaching staff, serving the last five years as associate head coach for the men's program.
 The previous four years (2009-12), White was the assistant head coach for the men's team.

 Associate Head Coach Josh White

 Rick Bishop wrapped up his fourth season on the Michigan swimming coaching staff, mainly serving as the associate head coach for the women's swimming and diving team.
 In his tenure, Bishop has been instrumental in helping rebuild the women's program, culminating in a Big Ten title and top-10 national finish in 2016.

 With Bishop's guidance, the women's program jumped 26 spots at the NCAA Championships in three seasons, going from 36th in 2013 to 10th in 2016.
 In 2015-16, Bishop's swimmers won seven Big Ten individual or relay titles, set 12 short course program records and claimed seven NCAA All-America honors (five individual, two relay).
 The Wolverines scored more points in four days (150) than in the last five NCAA Championships combined (108).